viet34tqc/notebook/display-grid.md

 If you are using `auto-fit`, the content will stretch to fill the entire row width Whereas with `auto-fill`, the browser will allow empty columns to occupy space in the row.
 These empty columns will be allocated a fraction even if they don't have any content

+In case you have only one item in the row, `auto-fit` will expend it to fill the container width and it's unexpected.